ibexa/documentation-developer/docs/search/search_engines/solr_search_engine/install_solr.md

 - Exception if Binary files in database have an invalid path prefix
     - Make sure `var_dir` is configured properly in `ibexa.yaml` configuration.
     - If your database is inconsistent in regards to file paths, try to update entries to be correct *(make sure to make a backup first)*.
-- Exception on unsupported Field Types
+- Exception on unsupported field types
-    - Make sure to implement all Field Types in your installation, or to configure missing ones as [NullType](nullfield.md) if implementation is not needed.
+    - Make sure to implement all field types in your installation, or to configure missing ones as [NullType](nullfield.md) if implementation is not needed.
 - Content is not immediately available
     - Solr Bundle on purpose does not commit changes directly on Repository updates *(on indexing)*, but lets you control this using Solr configuration.
 Adjust Solr's `autoSoftCommit` (visibility of changes to search index) and/or `autoCommit` (hard commit, for durability and replication) to balance performance and load on your Solr instance against needs you have for "[NRT](https://cwiki.apache.org/confluence/display/solr/Near+Real+Time+Searching)".
 - Running out of memory during indexing